Angelmmiguel/ditto_code/README.md

 	<% end %>

+#### Inline conditionals

+The method to use inline conditional is *Exec.is*.
+For example, if you wants to execute the method *call_to_method* if the release is 'PRO':

+	call_to_method if DittoCode::Exec.is 'PRO'

 #### Switch an entirely file

 You can have a file that you don't want copy in some releases.
 For example, if you have a *premium.js*, this file mustn't appear in free release.
 To solve this situation, you have two methods.